Lithium-ion (LiFePo) Batteries for Truck Campers

 State of Charge for a LiFePO

-When charging a lead-acid battery, you can lose between 15-30% of the energy from your charging unit to the battery due to heat loss.
+When charging a lead-acid battery, you can lose 15-30% of the energy from your charging unit to heat loss.
 On the other hand, LiFePO batteries are 99% efficient and will accept nearly 100% of the power from your charger or solar panel(s).

-LiFePO batteries can recharge in as little as one hour from a completely dead battery.
-This circuity is custom-made for the battery, thus increasing its already expensive cost.
-If you have a 100 AH lead-acid battery and a 100-amp charger, it will take longer to charge fully.
-Yet this type of battery cannot handle being over-voltage or overcharged.
+LiFePO4 batteries can be recharged in as little as 1 hour from a completely dead state.
+This circuitry is custom-made for the battery, thus increasing its already expensive cost.
+If you have a 100-AH lead-acid battery and a 100-amp charger, it will take longer to fully charge.
+Yet this type of battery cannot withstand overvoltage or overcharging.

 Notice – Warning – Consideration